Navid200/xDrip/docs/Nightscout/HerokuGone.md

 ## Heroku is gone!
 Can I still get my data?
 [xDrip](../../README.md) >> [Features](../Features_page) >> [Nightscout](../Nightscout_page) >> [Nightscout on Google Cloud](./GoogleCloud) >> Import data from Atlas

-Even though Heroku is not free any longer, you can still transfer your database as it is on Atlas and not Heroku.
+Even though Heroku is not free any longer, you can still transfer your database for free as it is on Atlas and not Heroku.
 This page explains how to do it.
 In order to transfer a database from Atlas, you need to have already completed Nightscout [installation](./NS_Install.md).

 You will need the email address and password you used when you signed up for Atlas.
 We all had to do this in 2020.